dptech-corp/dflow/README.md

 step = wf.query_step(name="hello")
 download_artifact(step.outputs.artifacts["bar"])
 ```
-Modify `dflow.s3_config` to configure S3 globally.
+Modify `dflow.s3_config` to configure artifact repository settings globally.

 Note: dflow retains the relative path of the uploaded file/directory with respect to the current directory during uploading.
 If file/directory outside current directory is uploaded, its absolute path is used as the relative path in the artifact.
 If you want a different directory structure in the artifact with the local one, you can make soft links and then upload.

 ####  3.1.3. <a name='Steps'></a> Steps
-`Steps` is another kind of OP template which is defined by its constituent `step`s instead of a container.
-It can be seen as a sub-workflow or a super OP template consisting of some smaller OPs. `Steps` is a sequential array of concurrent `Step`.
+`Steps` is another kind of OP template which is defined by its constituent steps instead of a container.
+It can be seen as a sub-workflow or a super OP template consisting of some smaller OPs. `steps` is a sequential array of concurrent `step`.
 A simple example goes like `[[s00,s01],[s10,s11,s12]]`, where inner array represent concurrent tasks while outer array is sequential.
 Add a `step` to a `steps` just like for a `workflow`

 ```python
 steps.add(step)
 ```

-`Steps` can be used as the template to define a bigger `step`.
+`steps` can be used as the template to define a bigger `step`.
 Thus one can construct complex workflows of nested structure.
-One is also allowed to recursively use a `Steps` as the template of a building bloack inside it self to achieve dynamic loop.
+One is also allowed to recursively use a `steps` as the template of a building bloack inside it self to achieve dynamic loop.

 - [Recursive example](examples/test_recurse.py)

 ####  3.1.4. <a name='DAG'></a> DAG
-`DAG` is another kind of OP template which is defined by its constituent `task`s and their dependencies.
-The usage of `DAG` is similar to that of `steps`.
-To add a `task` to a `DAG`, use
+`DAG` is another kind of OP template which is defined by its constituent tasks and their dependencies.
+The usage of `DAG` is similar to that of `Steps`.
+To add a `task` to a `dag`, use

 ```python
 dag.add(task)
 ```

 The usage of `task` is also similar to that of `step`.
-Dflow will automatically detect dependencies among `task`s of a `DAG` (from input/output relations).
+Dflow will automatically detect dependencies among tasks of a `dag` (from input/output relations).
 Additional dependencies can be declared by

 ```python
 task_3 = Task(..., dependencies=[task_1, task_2])
 ```

 - [DAG example](examples/test_dag.py)

-####  3.1.5. <a name='OutputparametersandartifactsofSteps'></a> Output parameters and artifacts of Steps
+####  3.1.5. <a name='OutputparametersandartifactsofStepsDAG'></a> Output parameters and artifacts of Steps/DAG
-The output parameter of a `Steps` can be set to come from a step of it by `steps.outputs.parameters["msg"].value_from_parameter = step.outputs.parameters["msg"]`.
+The output parameter of a `steps` (similar to `dag`) can be set to come from a step of it by `steps.outputs.parameters["msg"].value_from_parameter = step.outputs.parameters["msg"]`.
 Here, `step` must be contained in `steps`.
 For assigning output artifact for a `Steps`, use `steps.outputs.artifacts["foo"]._from = step.outputs.parameters["foo"]`.

 ####  3.1.6. <a name='Conditionalstepparametersandartifacts'></a> Conditional step, parameters and artifacts
 Set a step to be conditional by `Step(..., when=expr)` where `expr` is an boolean expression in string format.
 Such as `"%s < %s" % (par1, par2)`.
 The `when` argument is often used as the breaking condition of recursive steps.
-The output parameter of a `Steps` can be assigned as optional by
+The output parameter of a `steps` (similar to `dag`) can be assigned as optional by
 ```python
 steps.outputs.parameters["msg"].value_from_expression = if_expression(
     _if=par1 < par2,